EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 health (PH), animal health (AH) and food safety (FS) sectors within each country (expected end in December 2022).
-MATRIX builds upon the foundation laid out by ORION and other One Health EJP H2020 projects, while focusing on cross-sectorial hazards (i.e. Salmonella, Campylobacter, Listeria, and emerging threats, including antimicrobial resistance).
+MATRIX builds upon the foundation laid out by ORION and other One Health EJP H2020 projects, while focusing on cross-sectoral hazards (i.e. Salmonella, Campylobacter, Listeria, and emerging threats, including antimicrobial resistance).